 Some of the items included in your coverage would be things like the septic system, the second refrigerator, stand-alone freezer, roof leaks (limited coverage), central vacuum, well pumps, septic tank pumping, pool and spa equipment, green, garage door opener and others.

 The credibility of the home warranty provider is paramount.
-You cannot go on the reviews listed on site alone – it’s imperative to go with the independent reviews posted on consumer report websites.
+You cannot go on the reviews listed on the site alone – it’s imperative to go with the independent reviews posted on consumer report websites.

 According to the data collected, 12 consumer reporting sites feature 10,000+ Choice Home Warranty reviews with ratings between 1 and 5.
 The Better Business Bureau (BBB) ranks Choice Home Warranty with a B – ranking.

-On the Better Business Bureau website, the choice home warranty has received a rating of 2.81/5 based on 565 customer reviews.
+On the Better Business Bureau website, the Choice home warranty has received a rating of 2.81/5 based on 565 customer reviews.

 Case Study: Total Home Protection